Healthdirect Free Australian health advice you can count on.

 What causes a subdural haematoma?

-A subdural haematoma is usually caused by a blow to the head, such as in a fall, an assault or a road accident.
+A subdural haematoma is usually caused by a blow to the head, such as may occur in a fall, an assault or a road accident.
 The blow causes a blood vessel between the surface of the brain and a layer covering the brain to tear.
-The blood that flows from this blood vessel can’t escape the skull, so it gradually squashes the brain.
-This can cause brain injury.
+The blood that flows from this blood vessel can't escape the skull, so it gradually puts pressure on the brain, which, if not treated, can lead to paralysis and death.

 How is a subdural haematoma diagnosed?

-Your doctor will probably ask you questions and examine you.
-You might need a brain imaging examination such as a computed tomography (CT) scan.
+Your doctor will ask you questions and examine you.
+If they are concerned about your head injury, you will have brain imaging such as a computed tomography (CT) scan to diagnose any bleeding in or around your brain.

 How is a subdural haematoma treated?

-The treatment of subdural haematoma depends on the type and size of haematoma and how serious the symptoms are.
+The treatment your doctor recommends will depends on the size of haematoma and your symptoms.

-Others need emergency surgery to quickly reduce pressure in the brain and remove any blood clots, followed by medication and rehabilitation.
+If you have neurological (nerve or brain) symptoms or signs of pressure on your brain, you will usually need emergency surgery to quickly reduce pressure on the brain and remove any blood clots.
+This is usually followed by treatment with medicines and rehabilitation.

 Learn more here about the development and quality assurance of healthdirect content.